 |The Little London at Chigwell shown on the 1786 map was in decline, because it does not appear on the Ordnance Survey map of 1805.
 He was probably hoping to be home for Christmas.|

-One can only speculate on the reason for his death; falling from his horse, being attacked, or contracting cholera or smallpox which were common diseases at the time.
-The 1820's and 30's were a period of great depression, and hunger stalked the land.
+One can only speculate on the reason for his death; falling from his horse, being attacked, or contracting cholera or smallpox which were common diseases at the time The 1830 period of great depression, and hunger stalked the land.